melhosseiny/devart-template/project_summary.md

 ## Authors
 - Mostafa Elshamy, https://github.com/melhosseiny

 ## Description

-A piece that explores our quest for space exploration, and our contradictory desire to encounter something that is both alien and ethereal.
+Why do we explore space and try to find meaning in the sky?
+What are we trying to find?
+What if what we’re looking for starts looking back at us?

-Visitors are invited to gaze at blank displays with attached eye trackers, seeking the gaze of imaginary beings.
-Visitors are made aware of eye contact by faint static and luminescence that grows in intensity and beauty as they steadily and intently gaze at it.
+Visitors are invited to gaze at a blank display with an attached eye tracker.
+It is like a portal to other worlds.
+Using a small control knob, they can adjust the portal to receive gaze from different points in spacetime.

-The intention is to reimagine our existence as beings that transcended matter but are still able to communicate.
-The project aims to understand, auralize and visualize this transient connection.
+It is blocked so that no one can enter but if two beings looking from both ends make eye contact, they can feel the presence of one another.
+They can hear faint static and light that grows in intensity and beauty as they keep looking.

 <!--## Link to Prototype
 NOTE: If your project lives online you can add one or more links here.
 Make sure you have a stable version of your project running before linking it.